 Risk Analysis

-In the table below, I summarize the key risks associated with two companies, Arm Holdings (ARM) and MicroStrategy (MSTR).
+The following table outlines the key risks associated with Arm Holdings plc and MicroStrategy Incorporated:

 |---|---|---|